fairhive-labs/tokenomics-simulation/README.md

 # PoLN Tokenomics Simulation

-This repository contains a simulation tool for modeling the tokenomics of the PoLN (Proof of Learning Network) protocol.
+This repository contains a simulation tool for modeling the tokenomics of the PoLN protocol.
 The simulation helps visualize and understand how different parameters affect the token economy over time.

 ## Disclaimer